hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 The leader processes the plan in the plan applier.
 If the plan is valid, the plan applier will write the Allocations (and Deployment) update to the state store.
-If not, it will reject the plan.
+If not, it will reject the plan and the scheduler will try to create a new plan with a refreshed state.
+If the scheduler fails to submit a valid plan too many times it submits a `blocked` Evaluation that is triggered by `max-plan-attempts` type.
 (The plan submit process is the second green box in the sequence diagram below.)

-Once the scheduler has a response from the leader, it will tell the Eval Broker to Ack the Evaluation (if it successfully submitted the plan) or Nack the Evaluation (if it failed to do so).
+Once the scheduler has a response from the leader, it will tell the Eval Broker to Ack the Evaluation (if it successfully submitted the plan) or Nack the Evaluation (if it failed to do so) so that another scheduler can try processing it.

 The diagram below shows the scheduling phase, including submitting plans to the planner.
 Note that at the end of this phase, Allocations (and Deployment) have